-Today in our churches we can have an appearance of unity and yet there are people within the church who are not unified in their hearts.
+Today in our Conservative Anabaptist churches we can appear unified and yet there are people within the church who are not unified in their hearts.
 What does true unity look like?
+There are two different aspects of unity: outward unity and heart unity.
 Although unity is evident externally, it is more than just acting, talking, and looking the same.
-Unity needs to start in the heart and develop from a common vision.
-I would like to look at how we can promote unity within our churches by looking at two different aspects of unity which I will call outward unity and heart unity.
-Since I believe that our focus should be on heart unity, I will look at how a common vision is needed to make that kind of unity possible.
+To promote true unity we need to focus on the heart level of unity, made possible by a common vision.

-As conservative Anabaptists, we have a lot of things in common regardless of what denomination we are from.
-A few examples might be a good work ethic, simple lifestyles, close families, and a practical view of the Bible.
-If we unfold a practical view of the Bible, we likely would have some differences of opinion, but I imagine that there are also a lot of principles we would all agree on.
-Nonresistance and nonconformity would be two examples.
-Another principle we would most likely agree on is unity.
-Unity seems to be evident in most of our churches.
-At least, we have an appearance of unity.
+Conservative Anabaptists have a lot of things in common across all denominations, things like a good work ethic, simple lifestyles, close families, and a practical view of the Bible.
+We may disagree in application, but we agree on principles like nonresistance, nonconformity, or unity.
+But unity can be misleading because we can look unified when we really are not.
 If someone were to walk into our churches, they might be surprised to see that almost everyone is dressed the same way.
 If they were to come for a few Sundays in a row they would probably discover that most things happen the same as they did last Sunday.
 A different person might be leading songs but we would still sing three songs to start the service.
 There might be a different preacher but he would start and stop at the same time as last week.
 These practices are not wrong in themselves.
 After all, the Bible says to do things decently and in order.
 Services run more smoothly when people know what to expect.

-But doing something the same way every Sunday, dressing the same as others, and talking about the same things as everyone else is not necessarily what I would call unity.
+But doing something the same way every Sunday, dressing the same as others, and talking about the same things as everyone else is not necessarily unity.
 Unity is not identical parts all moving down an assembly line.
 Unity is unique parts coming together as a unit and working together smoothly for the common good of the unit.
 Not one part can do the work of two.
 Each fits perfectly at the exact place where it belongs.
 Two parts might look the same but they still have different roles.
 Most, however, have unique shapes and designs.

 One could compare unity to the human body as Paul did in talking about the church, "For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
 For in one Spirit we were all baptized into one body" (1Cor.
 12:12,13).
 He also recognized that each member has his part to do: "But as it is, God arranged the members in the body, each one of them, as he chose.
 If all were a single member, where would the body be?" (vs. 18,19).
+The Bible makes it clear that we should not try to all be the same.
+We are unique for a reason: to create a body where each member brings his or her strengths together into a single unit, functioning for the glory of God the Father.